Adapting Open and Shared Digital Educational Resources to Improve the Educational Experience – and Reduce Student Costs

 - ME 151

-Eight additional OER projects are now complete or currently underway:
+Eight additional OER projects were recently completed or currently underway:

 Grant Recipients: Please complete final OER course redesign report: LINK HERE